sersiksl/helloworld-cloud/cloud-gcp/README.md

 ## Setting a Cloud Budget

-Consider setting a cloud budget (https://cloud.google.com/billing/docs/how-to/budgets) for your Google Cloud account in order to make sure you don’t accidentally spend more than you wish to.
-You should be carefull also with your play-money (the $300)
+Consider setting a [cloud budget](https://cloud.google.com/billing/docs/how-to/budgets) for your Google Cloud account in order to make sure you don’t accidentally spend more than you wish to.
+You should be carefull also with your play-money (the $300).

 ## Choose a Terminal